The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 Sticking to a five-seat configuration means a particularly roomy cabin, while opting for a lighter upholstery colour makes it feel even more spacious inside.
 The electrically adjustable front seats are heated and can be equipped with ventilation and massage functions.
 However, the latter isn’t available on the sportier R-Line chairs.

-Setting the Touareg apart from its rivals is Volkswagen’s new Innovision dashboard display, which is standard on the top-of-the-range R-Line Tech model and optional on all the others.
-Combining a 12.0-inch instrument display with a huge 15.0-inch infotainment touchscreen system, behind what appears to be one single piece of glass, it looks highly impressive.
+Standard on top-spec models (and optional on others), the Innovision dashboard display is the Touareg’s signature feature.
+Seamlessly combining configurable digital instruments with a huge central infotainment touchscreen system, it looks highly impressive.
 You can also configure the layout and functionality of the system to your heart's content, which some will find exhilarating and some will find bamboozling.
 In any case, it'll take some getting used to.

-There are three choices of 3.0-litre V6 engine in the Touareg, one of which is a petrol and two of which are diesels.
-All have permanent four-wheel drive.
-We’ve yet to try the petrol – which has 340 horsepower – but we’ve had a go in both of the diesels.
+Engine options for the Touareg are based around a common diesel engine available in two power outputs and a single petrol.
+The latter is the most powerful but we’ve yet to try it, though we have driven both the diesels.
 The entry-level version has 231 horsepower, which is enough for plenty of grunt and acceleration.
 For most people, we suspect this will more than enough performance.

-If you do need more oomph however, the other diesel has 286 horsepower, which makes the Touareg very brisk indeed, and with bags of low-down muscle, the car feels ready to pick up its skirts and go whenever the need arises.
+If you do need more oomph however, the other has 286 horsepower, which makes the Touareg very brisk indeed, and with bags of low-down muscle, the car feels fast and flexible.
 The power delivery in both diesels is silky smooth, as are the changes from the automatic gearbox, and the correct gear is usually selected first time as well.
-You can opt to shift manually using the steering-wheel paddles, we think the eight-speed auto gearbox is best left alone to do the shifting for you.
+While you can opt to shift manually using the steering-wheel paddles, we think the eight-speed auto gearbox is best left to its own devices.